 The hard part is remembering to ask yourself the question.

 This is what real self love is.

-It’s accepting ALL of it.
+It’s accepting and eventually loving ALL of it.

 That’s the real, genuine self love and acceptance I was looking for but wasn’t finding in my New Age quest for healing.

 If you’re like me and you don’t think you can do self love, try what worked for me.